ying-tang/help-documentation/_gettingstarted/Cloud_Images_Provided_by_IBM.md

     # glance image-show <image-id>
 ```

-### 4. Upload an image to an IBM Blue Box Cloud Glance repository Using Downloaded Image files
+### 4. Upload an image to an IBM Blue Box Cloud Glance repository using Downloaded Image files

 **Notes:**